Sonoran-Software/Sonoran-Store-Docs/mcc/getting-started.md

 #### Sonoran CAD
 The Sonoran CAD integration can be turned either on or off in the [`config.alpr`](https://docs.sonoran.store/en/mcc/getting-started#configalpr-breakdown) section.
 In order for Sonoran CAD integraion to work properly you **MUST** have the [Wraith Radar](https://info.sonorancad.com/integration-plugins/integration-plugins/available-plugins/wraithv2) CAD plugin installed.

-Ensure that in the `config_wraithv2.lua` you have set `scanAi` to true or this resource may have issues locking and scanning AI plates plates
+Ensure that in the `config_wraithv2.lua` you have set `scanAi` to true or this resource may have issues locking and scanning AI plates

 > Without the [Wraith Radar](https://info.sonorancad.com/integration-plugins/integration-plugins/available-plugins/wraithv2) plugin properly installed the ALPR **WILL NOT** work.
 {.is-warning}